 See Sample Paragraphs : use appropriate metalanguage and analytical sentences with an in-built purpose

 In his article published in “Free Speech Matters” (August Edition 2014), Dr Keith Ablow, an eminent psychiatrist, draws attention to an alarming digital trend that is destroying the social fabric at many secondary colleges.
 Drawing upon his professional expertise and real-life examples, Dr Ablow points out that this latest fashionable app, Yik Yak, facilitates the anti-social tendencies inherent in social media.
 By prioritising values such as care and concern Dr Ablow clearly isolates the founders as well as schools who implement the program.
 Accordingly, he sews doubt among the school cohort as to whether the benefits of the app outweigh the disadvantages.

-The reference to real life examples at several American high schools enables the author to emphatically reinforce the disruptive and harmful nature of these anonymous bulletin boards.
+In constructing his argument, the author weaves references to real-life examples at several American high schools that enable him to emphatically reinforce the disruptive and harmful nature of these anonymous bulletin boards.
 Not only does the author continue to shame the schools and founders of these app, with the fact that “untruthful, mean, character-assassinating short messages are immediately seen by all users”, but the parent and student cohort are likely to become extremely anxious.
 Specifically, the fact that it caused disruption whereby a school “was evacuated twice” after “anonymous threats via Yik Yak” as well as “shooting threats” clearly leaves readers in no doubt as to the possible dangers.
 The author’s highly emotive references to the fact that it “ravages the self esteem of others” and “destroys a person’s reputation” are designed to alarm all concerned parents and educators.
 Dr Ablow also builds antagonism and a climate of fear by drawing attention to the fact that the users are anonymous and can target another “without any consequences, whatsoever”.